brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 ::: notes
   - This was actually a part of a k8s deloyment
   - So we can drop into k8s.
-Full power.
+With full access to it's powers.
   - This is basically Fiaas, that we used at Finn.
   - For a k8s shop, this makes sense.
-  - You might need a different way of doing this
+  - You might need a different way of doing this.
 :::

 ---